adaugherity/zfs-backup/README.md

 [zfstools](https://github.com/bdrewery/zfstools)), but runs independently.
 I prefer that snapshots continue to be taken even if the backup fails.
-It does not necessarily require that package -- anything that regularly generates snapshots that follow a given pattern will suffice.
+It does not necessarily require that package -- anything that regularly generates snapshots which follow a given pattern will suffice.

 ## Command-line options